Danko-Lab/tutorials/Detailed-Steps-Mapping-PRO-seq.md

 Analysis complete for LZ_R4.fastq.gz
 ```

-To see the fastqc analysis, download those files using filezilla.
+To see the fastqc analysis, download those files using a secure file transfer protocol (SFTP) clinet.
+The client "filezilla" is on the computers in Mann Library B30B.
 Select start, type filezilla, and set filezilla to connect to your assigned server.
-Note that you have to use the protocol SFTP.
+Note that you have to use the SFTP protocol.

+Note also that I have not yet gone to Mann library to try this step.

 When you view the fastqc file, it will looks something like this: